Are you making the most of your school's playground area? With the continuing rise of technology, it is even more important to balance indoor play…

 Let’s rustle up some deliciously mouth-watering imaginary feasts!

-Children love playing different roles and scenarios in imaginative play.
-Play kitchens are a particularly popular resource for pretend play, as it gives children the opportunity to imitate situations that they are familiar with.
+What are the benefits of Play Kitchens for Children?
+Well, Children love playing different roles and scenarios in imaginative play.
+Play kitchens are a particularly popular resource for pretend play, as it benefits children and gives them the opportunity to imitate situations that they are familiar with.
 Whether they are playing the role of a head chef, waiter, kitchen porter or parent at home, play kitchens allow children to imagine themselves in new roles and cook up exciting scenarios.

 Kitchen role play isn’t just a fun activity for children, it also benefits a child’s development!
 Young children learn through play and are always exploring and experimenting – so we’ve compiled a list of the key benefits that play kitchens give children.